LeSSStudy/draft/adoption/continuous-improvement.jp.md

+---
-Continuous Improvement
+layout: Continuous Improvement
+title: 継続的改善(Continuous Improvement)
+order: 45
+---

 “We’ve completed our lean adoption.”
 “We’ve completed our LeSS adoption.”
 Does that need explaining?
 Probably not.

 So in lean thinking and in LeSS, there’s only continuous improvement towards perfection.
 That’s a radically different mindset and behavior than the punctuated, big-batch, controlled-change traditional model.
 How does it feel different?
 For example:

-You’ve eliminated the corrosive HR policy of stacked ranking of individuals in semi-annual performance appraisals?
+* You’ve eliminated the corrosive HR policy of stacked ranking of individuals in semi-annual performance appraisals?
 Great.
 Can you abolish performance appraisals next?
 You’ve eliminated the project/program manager positions in the product group?
 Great.
 Can you eliminate the Project Management Office next?
-You’ve reduced your total build time—including all tests—from nine hours to two?
+* You’ve reduced your total build time—including all tests—from nine hours to two?
 Great.
 Can you strive for in one second?

 As these examples show, the boundary of improvement and change experiments is not limited to the Teams.
 Evolutionary continuous improvement in LeSS expands to the overall system, eroding all the organizational impediments to a perfect value stream, month after month after month.

 And so there’s no change initiative, no change group, no change managers.
 In LeSS, change is the status quo.

-Create a clear direction
+## Create a clear direction

 Organizations are wonderfully complex systems in which it’s impossible to control everything or to know everything.